Updated: Mar 8

 Panteon Rococo at La Boom

 I have mixed feelings about this show because on the one hand we got great exposure to a very large audience, however the degree to which we got screwed over set time-wise was pretty bad.
 We got this gig because Fernando had an in with the promoter and managed to get us on right before the headliner Panteon Rococo, a touring ska band from Mexico.
 On paper this was pretty amazing because La Boom is a huge venue in Queens and people roll in deep to see shows there.
 On the other hand, the show had a strict cut off time of 10:30 and also Panteon Rococo insisted on adding an extra opening band at the last minute, despite the promoter’s objections.
 Well you know what happened next: the opener started 20 minutes later and each band played longer than they were supposed to.
-As a result we only got to play 3 songs and my microphone wasn’t even working so people couldn’t even hear me.
+As a result we only got to play 3 songs and my microphone wasn’t hooked up correctly so people couldn’t even hear me.
+Afterwards, Skankin' Richard told me how disappointed he was.
 I did have a lot of people take photos with me after our performance which was cool but I feel like I let down Skanking Richard who came all the way from Connecticut to see us play.

 The most notorious case of set time screw-over was the infamous Jimmy Evil show, so infamous that we actually wrote a song about it on our third album Outbreak.
 The show was pitched to us as a private party for a “new website dedicated to rockabilly, hot rod, and tattoo culture” with “serious interest from Spike TV”.
 The show would be fully catered and feature other rockabilly bands and burlesque dancers.
 This was all bullshit, the guy was the devil and was saying all the right words to pique my interest.
 The “private party” turned out to be at a dive bar in a strip mall somewhere in Mount Sinai Long Island, the “catering” was a few trays of Chinese food that were mostly empty by the time we arrived, and the audience were Jimmy Evil’s friends who played in shitty metal bands.
 We had arrived pretty early that afternoon, as we were expecting a more professional set up with a proper sound check.
 Our set time got pushed back several hours to the point where we only played for 5 people at 11PM on a Sunday night.
 That was the only gig I’ve ever played where I just wanted to go home and not play.